-- Viewing live and unstained biological samples, such as blood, saliva, urine and feces (biological darkfield microscope is best combined with phase contrast). - Viewing water-borne single-celled organisms; observation at low powers of pond water samples or soil infusions. - Viewing organisms such as bacteria, yeast and protozoa (biological darkfield microscope is best combined with phase contrast)
+- Viewing live and unstained biological samples, such as blood, saliva, urine, and feces; (biological darkfield microscope is best combined with phase contrast. - Viewing water-borne single-celled organisms; observation at low powers of pond water samples or soil infusions. - Viewing organisms such as bacteria, yeast, and protozoa (biological darkfield microscope is best combined with phase contrast)

-The advantage with using darkfield illumination is that unstained specimens can remain alive and vital, whereas their brightfield counterparts must be stained or "treated" and are no longer active.
+The advantage of using darkfield illumination is that unstained specimens can remain alive and vital, whereas their brightfield counterparts must be stained or 'treated' and are no longer active.
 Also, it is possible to acquire more qualitative results with this technique through live cellular analysis.

-Darkfield microscopy is a technique not yet widely used that can be very useful in biological sample analysis, since it allows both the observation of live cells without an invasive sample preparation and the use of light scattering properties of cells.
-Under darkfield conditions, blood cells appear brighter than in other methods due to illumination by a light source at oblique angles, thus removing the need for a staining agent or a contrast agent to visualize more details in samples.
+Darkfield microscopy is a technique not yet widely used that can be very useful in biological sample analysis since it allows both the observation of live cells without invasive sample preparation and the use of light scattering properties of cells.
+Under darkfield conditions, blood cells appear brighter than in other methods due to illumination by a light source at oblique angles, thus removing the need for staining agent or a contrast agent to visualize more details in samples.

-Technical Differences in Brightfield and Darkfield Microscopy changed enough in order to interfere with each other (or contrast) and therefore, build an image.
+Technical Differences in Brightfield and Darkfield Microscopy

+In contrast, brightfield microscopy uses light from the lamp source under the microscope stage to illuminate the specimen.
+This light is gathered in the condenser, then shaped into a cone where the apex is focused on the plane of the specimen.
+In order to view a specimen under a brightfield microscope, the light rays that pass through it must be changed enough in order to interfere with each other (or contrast) and therefore, build an image.
 At times, a specimen will have a refractive index very similar to the surrounding medium between the microscope stage and the objective lens.
 When this happens, the image cannot be seen.
-In order to visualize these biological materials well, they must have a contrast caused by the proper refractive indices or be artificially stained.
+To visualize these biological materials well, they must have a contrast caused by the proper refractive indices or be artificially stained.
 Since staining can kill specimens, there are times when darkfield microscopy is used instead.